sar73/glowing-palm-tree/LasTools/Footprint_Extraction-README.txt

 The Footprint_extraction tool will extract the footprints of buildings from .las or .laz files and ouput a .shp file.
 This can be read by QGIS or ArcQGIS

-In order to apply the script to a new environment, the following parameters need updating:
+In order to apply the script to a new environment, 11 parameters need updating:

 1. The LasTools Path